AvveerSchoolAccount/AvveerSchoolAccount.github.io/projects/AnscombeEDA-Summary.md

 title: 'AnscombeEDA-Summary'
 ---

 This was the second project Mr. Andrade assigned to the class.
 We had to learn how to use Jupyter Notebook to display the summary statistics and graphs of four individual datasets.
-These datasets were not just random sets of data — they were special and are known as Anscombe’s Quartet.
-Scroll to bottom to see project
+These datasets were not just random sets of data — they were special and are known as Anscombe’s Quartet. <u>**Scroll to bottom to see project**</u>

 {% include image.html image="projects/AnscombeEDA-Summary/thumbnail.jpg" %}